Representation in Real Estate

 Some states and jurisdictions are better than others with regulating dual agency but the lack of uniformity throughout the country makes buyers vulnerable in many situations.
 I would argue that a buyer is at a disadvantage in all dual agency situations.

-Finally, a good friend and fellow member of NAEBA says "if there are no problems in a real estate transaction, buyers and sellers will say dual agency is fine.
+"If there are no problems in a real estate transaction, buyers and sellers will say dual agency is fine.
 However, when problems arise and they frequently do, you want an advocate on your side."
+Victoria Ray Henderson

 Seek Independent Representation